insideseanshead/100-days-of-code/log.md

 **Thoughts:** While a lot of this still goes over my head the repetition is helping a lot.
 I am starting to see how the different components are linking up and how state is utilized better.

 **Link to work:**

+### Day 6: January 7, 2021

+**Today's Progress**: Finished shopping list app and attempting to upload full mern app to Heroku

+**Thoughts:** I say attempting because I keep hitting an error that I can't quite sus out.
+I'm going to give my eyes a rest and come back and look at the logs and see if I can find where I am missing something.

+**Link to work:**